fhnw-imvs/fhnw-kubeseccontext/README.md

 Keep your Kubernetes workloads in tune — secure and functional.

+**WIP: This project is part of a Bachelor thesis at FHNW called _Automated Kubernetes Workload hardening using a Functionality Oracle_.**

 ## Description

 The Orakel of Funk automates the testing and validation of Kubernetes workload hardening through controlled runtime experiments.